ARC-OPT/Documentation/installation/installation_no_rock.md

 ```
 ### Full Install

-This will install the WBC core library alongside with different robot models, solvers and python bindings.
-Download this [install script](https://github.com/ARC-OPT/wbc/blob/master/scripts/full_install.sh?raw=1), store it in a folder of your choice (e.g., arc-opt) and execute it:
+This will install the WBC core library alongside with different robot models, solvers, and Python bindings.
+Download this [install script](https://github.com/ARC-OPT/wbc/blob/master/scripts/full_install.sh?raw=1), store it in a folder of your choice (e.g., `arc-opt`), and execute it:

 ```
 mkdir ~/arc-opt && cd ~/arc-opt